 Still hiding her blushing ears, a voice came from above; "Have you got a lighter?"
 Lacey looked up and saw a rugged looking man.
 His hair was pushed upwards into a sort of 'quiff' and his eyes were a mossy green.
 Lacey shook her head and rolled her eyes.
 She knew his type, loitering around, looking for trouble.
 The type of man who would hang around with twelve year old boys to 'look cool'.
 The type one may call, 'a chav'.

 After the man stayed for a few moments, obviously waiting for Lacey to add something on to the fact that she was lighter-less, she opened her mouth, "I think there's a shop down the road, you can buy one there."
-She gave an awkwardly forced smile and returned to her latte, pouring the hot liquid into her mouth and burning her tongue, though hiding every ounce of pain she felt as the man was still there, standing.
-Lacey turned the the side and rubbed the nape of her neck with her right hand, trying to show him that she had absolutely no interest in conversation.
+She gave an awkwardly forced smile and returned to her latte, pouring the hot liquid into her mouth and burning her tongue, though hiding every ounce of pain she felt as the man was still there, standing, watching.
+Lacey turned to the the side and rubbed the nape of her neck with her right hand, trying to show him that she had absolutely no interest in conversation.
 Finally, she heard his footsteps as he walked away, crunching the frost bitten fallen leaves.
 Lacey made a 'phew' sound, thinking that she had her bench all to herself again, when yet someone else came to ruin her somewhat private place.

 "Excuse me, were you just..."
 He made a sort of gulping noise, "laughing at me?"
 The man next Lacey spoke, and she opened her mouth to reply immediately, but having not planned her reply, she simply fuddled through the sentence.